bloudermilk/gatsby-source-airtable/README.md

     options: {
       apiKey: `YOUR_AIRTABLE_KEY`, // may instead specify via env, see below
       concurrency: 5, // default, see using markdown and attachments for more information
+      cleanKey: key => key.replace(/ /g, "_"), // default, see "Column Names" for more information
       tables: [
         {
           baseId: `YOUR_AIRTABLE_BASE_ID`,